AlexZeitler/http.js/README.md

 http.js provides AJAX functionality for the browser.

+## Compatibility

+http.js has successfully been tested on:

+- Mac OS X
+    - Chrome 21
+    - Firefox 11, 13 & 15

+You can support http.js by [running the tests][running-the-tests] on a browser and OS not listed yet, add your findings to the `README.md` file and sending a pull request.

 ## Installing

 Basically, using http.js is easy.
 All you need to do is add a script reference within your web site.
 If you want